sekika/kaidoku/docs/play.md

 ## Quit and restart

 You can always quit the game by `q`.
-The status is saved in configuration file, and when you kaidoku next time, you can start from the position where you quitted last time.
+The status is saved in configuration file, and when you run kaidoku next time, you can start from the position where you quitted last time.
 Just type `c` or `html` to show the position and continue.

-## Finish a problem and go to next problem
+## Finish a problem and go to the next problem

 This problem can be solved with only the naked single logic.
 When you fill out all the blank cells, a massage appears that